kkouptsov/BridgeCrossing/README.md

 While for a group of `N` people the number of possible distributions of people over two sides of the river is clearly `2^N`, not all such states are realizable.
 For example, `0000R` is impossible because it is not allowed to throw the torch over the river.

-It can be shown that crossing of one person from left to right is not optimal because the strategy with such crossing together with bringing the torch back can be reduced to a more optimal strategy which does not have such crossings.
+It can be shown that crossing of one person from left to right is not optimal because the path with such crossing together with bringing the torch back can be reduced to a more optimal path which does not have such crossings.
 Similarly, crossing of two people from right to left is not optimal because it moves us farther from the goal to have all people on the right.

 Thus, the only moves worth considering are two people crossing from left to right and one person crossing from right to left to bring back the torch.